Stained Glass

 The Haworth Window, ca. 1880.

-The six-light window in the south wall, adjacent to the pulpit, is the work of Clayton & Bell – one of the most prolific stained-glass window manufacturers of the Victorian era.
-The lights recite the six Works of Mercy included in the Parable of the Sheep and the Goats in St Matthew’s gospel (Matthew 25:34-46):
+The six-panel window in the south wall, adjacent to the pulpit, was installed in memory of Edmund Haworth, JP (1797-1879).
+It is the work of Clayton & Bell – one of the most prolific stained-glass window manufacturers of the Victorian era.
+The panels recite the six Works of Mercy included in the Parable of the Sheep and the Goats in St Matthew’s gospel (Matthew 25:34-46):

 I was an hungred and ye gave me meat